 To TGbf Editor: Please add the following text and table after P77L38 in D1.2.

 The Preferred Responder Role Bitmap field is present only if the Preferred Responder Role Bitmap Present field is set to 1.
 The Preferred Responder Role Bitmap field indicates the sensing transmitter and/or sensing receiver role for preferred sensing responders whose MAC addresses are included in the Sensing Responder Addresses field.
 The Preferred Responder Role Bitmap field uses 2n bits to indicate the sensing transmitter and/or sensing receiver role for n preferred sensing responders.
 The sensing transmitter and/or sensing receiver role for each preferred sensing responder is encoded by 2 bits.
-The sensing transmitter and/or sensing receiver roles suggested for n preferred sensing responders are listed in the same order as the corresponding MAC addresses in the Sensing Responder Addresses field.
+The sensing transmitter and/or sensing receiver roles suggested for n preferred sensing responders are listed in the same order as the n corresponding MAC addresses in the Sensing Responder Addresses field.
 The encoding of the sensing transmitter and/or sensing receiver role is given in Table 9-xxxx (Sensing transmitter and/or sensing receiver role encoding).

 Table 9-xxxx – Sensing transmitter and/or sensing receiver role encoding